TRAPPIST-1h

-TRAPPIST-1h is an exoplanet orbiting around the ultra-cool dwarf star TRAPPIST-1, located 40.7 ly away from Earth in the constellation Aquarius.
-It was one of four new exoplanets to be discovered orbiting the star in 2017 using observations from the Spitzer Space Telescope.
+TRAPPIST-1h is an exoplanet orbiting around the ultra-cool red dwarf star TRAPPIST-1, located 40.7 ly away from Earth in the constellation Aquarius.
+The planet was one of seven planets to be discovered orbiting the star in 2017 using observations from the Spitzer Space Telescope.
 In the following years, more studies were able to refine its physical parameters.

 The outermost known planet in its system, it is roughly one third the mass of Earth, and about 76% as large.
 Its relatively low density indicates that it is likely water-rich, like several other planets in the system.

 Physical characteristics

 Mass, radius, and temperature

 TRAPPIST-1h has a radius of 0.755 Earth radius, a mass of 0.326 Earth mass, and about 57% Earth's surface gravity.
 It was initially estimated to have a density of 3.97 g/cm^{3}, similar to that of Mars.
 Given this density, about ≤5% of its mass may be water, likely in the form of a thick ice shell, since it only receives about 13% of the stellar flux that Earth does.
 It has an equilibrium temperature of 169 K, similar to that of Earth's south pole.